Orillia was our 11th stop since we reached Canada. A few observations about Ontario:

 - Every town—no matter how small—at a minimum must have a couple of pubs.
 No real restaurants with proper food, mind you, but at least 2 pubs with the same menu as all the other pubs in the country.
 Pubs are to Canadians what Misty Pearl is to biting flies.

-- For a land that is frozen 90% of the time and whose mascot should be Olaf the Snowman, there is very little ice to be found.
+- For a land that’s frozen 90% of the time and whose mascot should be Olaf the Snowman, there’s very little ice to be found.
 Order ice water, and if lucky you may get 2 small cubes.
 We asked for ice at a breakfast place in Bobcaygeon and the waitress literally sneered at us for asking a stupid question.
 She stated—in a tone that made clear what should be obvious to any imbecile—that they had no room for an ice-maker.
-We gave away an ice-maker that fit in a boat, however, so we found the whole experience odd.
+We gave away an ice-maker that fit in a boat, however, so we found the whole experience sketchy.
 Maybe Canadians just get tired of cold stuff, but warm orange juice isn’t yummy.

 - They also don’t brew iced tea up here.
-In fact, ask if the tea is freshly brewed and they look at you like you just asked for something other than pub food.
-Dana possibly would trade Benny for an AJs tea.
+In fact, ask if the tea is freshly brewed and they look at you like you just asked for an ice cube or something other than pub food.
+Dana possibly would trade Benny for an AJ’s tea right now.

 - Don’t count on cell or internet service.
 When the Russians deploy the electro-magnetic impulse bomb that destroys all electronic forms of communication, Canada won’t miss a beat.
 Pinpoint bombing the LCBOs would be a much more effective way to bring Canada down.